reepay/reepay-checkout-demo-app-react-native/README.md

 ## Usage

 1. Generate Private API Key from your Reepay account.
 2. Add the Private API Key to Globals.ts or in the app.
 3. (Optional) Add an unique identifier for your Order and/or Customer handle.
 4. Generate a charge session.
 5. Create Reepay checkout in the webview.
-6. Accept or Cancel the checkout.
+6. Complete the purchase with a [test card](https://reference.reepay.com/api/#testing) or cancel the checkout.

 #### Accept flow

 https://user-images.githubusercontent.com/108516218/181744232-6ecc46e1-34e1-48cb-95a0-61467cfe0f88.MOV

 #### Cancel flow

 https://user-images.githubusercontent.com/108516218/181744248-75d8d79a-e953-4335-8d0b-d5dd8fbb4523.MOV

 ### Reepay Private API Key

 When you have generated a [Private API Key](https://app.reepay.com/#/rp/dev/api) from Reepay.
 Add the value to `REEPAY_PRIVATE_API_KEY` located at `./src/Globals.ts`.

 Alternatively, run your app and add it directly in the Private API Key input field.